 General

-Greater Yellowlegs: Large sandpiper with mottled brown, gray, and white upperparts.
-Underparts are white with dark streaks and spots.
-Bill is slightly upturned.
+Greater Yellowlegs: Large sandpiper with mottled brown, gray and white upperparts.
+Underparts are white with dark streaks and black spots; head and neck are heavily streaked dark brown.
+Bill is long and slightly upturned.
 Legs are distinctively long and bright yellow.
-Long barred tail and white rump are conspicuous in flight.
+Long barred tail and white rump.
 Sexes are similar.
-Winter adult and juvenile have paler heads and necks.
+Winter adult has gray-brown upperparts with white spots and fringes, gray streaking on breast and flanks.
+Juvenile similar to winter adult, has buff spots and brown forming a breast band.

 Range and Habitat

 Greater Yellowlegs: Breeds from south-central Alaska to Newfoundland.
-Spends winters mainly along coasts from Washington State and Virginia southward, and along the Gulf coast.
+Spends winters mainly along the Pacific and Atlantic coasts and across the southern states, along the Gulf coast, and into Mexico and the Caribbean.
 Breeds on tundra and marshy ground; frequents pools, lakeshores, and tidal mudflats on migration.

 Breeding and Nesting

-Greater Yellowlegs: Three to four brown and gray blotched, buff eggs are laid in a slight ground depression in a damp open spot.
-Eggs are incubated for 23 days by both parents.
+Greater Yellowlegs: These birds breed on tundra and marshy ground and frequent pools, lake-shores, and tidal mudflats on migration.
+Three to four brown and gray blotched buff eggs are laid in a slight ground depression in a damp open spot.
+This bird has one brood per season.
+The eggs are incubated for 23 days by both parents.

 Foraging and Feeding